Sale of Observer newspaper to Tortoise Media agreed

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The sale of the Observer newspaper to Tortoise Media has been approved, it was announced on Friday.
+The sale of the Observer, the world’s oldest Sunday paper, to news start-up Tortoise Media has been approved.

 The Scott Trust said it will invest in Tortoise Media, becoming a key shareholder, taking a seat on both its editorial and commercial boards.